 Smoky Quartz is an online journal of literature and art published by the Monadnock Writers’ Group.
 We publish poetry, short fiction, and creative nonfiction, and a diverse selection of art and photography.
 We welcome submissions from writers and artists with ties to New Hampshire.

-Smoky Quartz is closed for submissions for the fall 2019 issue.
-Work received after September 15th, 2019 will be considered for a future issue.
+Smoky Quartz is currently accepting submissions for the spring 2020 issue.
+Submission deadline is January 26, 2020.
 Reply time is 8 to 12 weeks.

 Simultaneous submissions accepted.
 We accept previously published work.
 Please provide where and when it was published.

 If you have been published in an issue of Smoky Quartz, please wait six months after that publication before submitting additional work.

 Please include a brief biography (up to 100 words) written in third person, which includes your connection to New Hampshire.